aadilshabier/jeepercentile/README.md

-# JEE Percentile Vizualizer
+# JEE Percentile Visualizer

-A simple project to vizualize your JEE percentile for different ranks and plot them against the number of students writing the exam for different expected scores.
+A simple project to visualize your JEE percentile for different ranks and plot them against the number of students writing the exam for different expected scores.

 ### Prerequisites